Ronald E. J. Milne: Early life

+The Stargazers

+Milne came to prominence in 1949 when he co-founded, in conjunction with Cliff Adams, Dick James, and others, the vocal group The Stargazers, which quickly came to enjoy commercial success.
+The group appeared on such BBC Radio programmes as Workers' Playtime, and its fans included Queen Elizabeth II.

+Military career

-He moved to live in Canada in 1953.
+Milne moved to live in Canada in 1953.
 There, he pursued for many years a military career, eventually becoming commissioned as a director of music and known as an arranger of music for band.
 His "Auprès de ma blonde" continues to be played by many wind ensembles.
 On the side, he continued to arrange and perform popular music in a non-military context.

 The high point of his military career was arguably the Tattoo that took place in 1967 to mark the centenary of the creation of Canada.
 He was in charge of the music for this event, which concluded with a performance of his "Marche Vanier", a work dedicated to George Vanier, the Governor General who had died just months before.
 Quoting from the Canadian Armed Forces Tattoo 1967 LP jacket, "Captain R. E. J. Milne, director of music of the Canadian Guards band, emigrated to Canada in 1953 after a distinguished musical career in his native Britain.
-He was playing in bands at age 14, studied at the Royal College of Music in London and played viola in the London Symphony Orchestra.
-Venturing into more popular forms of music after winning first prize in a jazz-writing competition, he arranged during the 1940s for Britain's big bands - Stanley Black, Geraldo, George Melachrino - and was staff arranger for the Ted Heath Orchestra.
+He was Venturing into more popular forms of music after winning first prize in a jazz-writing competition, he arranged during the 1940s for Britain's big bands - Stanley Black, Geraldo, George Melachrino - and was staff arranger for the Ted Heath Orchestra.
 Captain Milne also played trumpet in big bands, formed and sang in a vocal group and worked extensively in radio and television in Britain."

-After retiring from the Canadian Armed Forces with the rank of Captain he took up another career as a teacher of string instruments at Nepean High School in Ottawa.
+After retiring from the Canadian Armed Forces with the rank of Captain, he took up another career as a teacher of string instruments at Nepean High School in Ottawa.
 He died aged 92 in Ottawa, Ontario, on February 9, 2014.